brainglobe/brainglobe.github.io/docs/source/community/roadmaps/march-2026.md

 * Enabling users to create their own templates and annotations and use them within BrainGlobe.
 * Making atlas downloads faster and leaner (BrainGlobe Atlas API v2).
 * Making diverse atlas-registered data such as gene expression maps accessible via BrainGlobe GUIs (BrainGlobe Data API).
-* Allowing registration of single histological sections and images of brain subvolumes to BrainGlobe atlases.
+* Allowing easy registration of single histological sections and images of brain subvolumes to BrainGlobe atlases.
 * Adding existing API documentation to website.
 * Further expanding the number of atlases available via the BrainGlobe Atlas API.